 The James Irvine Foundation is a private, nonprofit grantmaking foundation dedicated to expanding opportunity for the people of California.
-The Foundation’s current focus is a California where all low-income workers have the power to advance economically.
-Since 1937 the Foundation has provided more than $1.87 billion in grants to organizations throughout California.
-With about $2.3 billion in assets, the Foundation made grants of $105 million in 2019.
-We have about 50 staff in two offices, one in San Francisco and the other in Los Angeles.
+The Foundation’s vision is a California where all low-income workers have the power to advance economically.
+Since 1937 the Foundation has provided more than $2.09 billion in grants to organizations throughout California.
+The Foundation ended 2020 with more than $3 billion in assets and provided $109 million in grants.
+We have about 55 staff across our San Francisco and Los Angeles offices.
 The Irvine Foundation is committed, internally and externally, to the values of accountability, curiosity, empathy, equity, nimbleness, partnership, and transparency.

 The Program Officer (“PO”) role requires a professional with strong analytical abilities, a high degree of initiative, and collaborative skills.
-Reporting to an Initiative Director, the PO will work in partnership with the Foundation’s program staff and other staff on a set of initiatives to advance Irvine’s vision of a California where all low-income workers have the power to advance economically.
+Reporting to a Director of Program Development, the PO will work in partnership with the Foundation’s program staff and other staff on a set of initiatives and projects to advance Irvine’s vision of a California where all low-income workers have the power to advance economically.
 The ideal candidate has experience in project execution and grantmaking; and strong interpersonal, writing, and communication skills.

 Program Officers work on one or more grantmaking initiative teams, which may be led by an Initiative Director or another senior staff member.
-Program Officers have an Advisor, who provides professional development coaching and performance assessments.
+This PO position may also work on short-term assignments across the grantmaking portfolio to support special projects and/or capacity needs on various initiative or program development teams.
+In addition, Program Officers have an Advisor who provides professional development coaching and performance assessments.

 Analyzing and Evaluating